|

 their ilk try to treat endometriosis 1) after it has occurred and 2) with

 drugs.
 Endometriosis is not due to a drug deficiency.
-The secret to this

 disease is found in the barnyard.

-important in stopping endometriosis because this important trace mineral
+Selenium is probably important in stopping endometriosis because this important trace mineral

-works so closely with vitamin E. Vitamin E has been known to ensure
+works so closely with vitamin E. Since the 1930s, vitamin E has been known to ensure that animals have healthy uterine linings.
+There is a

-the diet of a human female with (natural) vitamin E, 400 to 1,000 IU daily (Balch, 1990, p 167), plus 100-200 micrograms (mcg) of
+research trail on this as long as your arm.
+Therefore, supplementing the diet of a human female with (natural) vitamin E, 400 to 1,000 IU daily plus 100-200 micrograms (mcg) of

-selenium, is a good move.
-Folate (folic acid) Folate, once known as
+Folate (folic acid) Folate, sometimes known as

 vitamin B - 9, is named after the dark green leafy vegetables it was first

 extracted from.
 "Folium" is Latin for leaf.
+Folic acid is the supplemental form.
 Folic acid

 contains three parts: pteroic acid glutamic acid,